PostHog/posthog.com/contents/blog/posthog-vs-growthbook.md

 Having all these product and data tools together enables you to do better analysis of shipped features and make better decisions about what you are building next.

-### 2. Built for startups and engineers
+### 2. PostHog is built for startups and engineers

 PostHog is built for high-growth startups.
 This means it is simple for founders and engineers to implement themselves.
 There are many [SDKs](/docs/libraries), [tutorials](/tutorials), and [docs](/docs) to help you get started quickly with any type of app.

-After setting up, PostHog aligns with startups as they scale up.
-It  provides tools like advanced product analytics, [SQL querying](/docs/product-analytics/sql), [CDPs](/docs/cdp), and [data warehousing](/docs/data-warehouse) to combine the tools they need into one.
+As startups scale, PostHog also provides the mores advanced tools they need to succeed.
+These include like advanced product analytics, [SQL querying](/docs/product-analytics/sql), [CDPs](/docs/cdp), and [data warehousing](/docs/data-warehouse).

 GrowthBook, on the other hand, focuses only on later-stage, larger companies than PostHog.
 Many of their features, like their analytical A/B testing suite, are great for data teams which also come at a later stage.

-### 3. Ease of setup
+### 3. PostHog is easier to setup

-GrowthBook requires more setup than PostHog.
-This is for a few reasons:
+GrowthBook requires more setup than PostHog as it relies heavily on external tools and writing SQL:

 1. To get data into GrowthBook, you must integrate a data source.
 2. To track data related to flags and experiments, you connect to an analytics tool.